Auckland68/Classification/README.md

-# Sample-Projects for Logistic Regression
+# Sample-Projects for Classification Models
-Sample projects using Linear Regression
+Sample projects using different classification models